 Michael Gill and Matthew Ports tried the case in the Circuit Court of Cook County.
 The jury awarded $3.6 million in damages.
 The pipefitters claimed that they protected the hole and that Mr. D either ducked under or jumped over caution tape to fall through the opening.
 Michael Gill and Matthew Ports were able to prove that the pipefitters were not being truthful.

 Pending matter against multiple parties on behalf of a 33-year-old man who died when a crane collapsed on top of him at a Central Illinois construction site.
 Investigation of the site has found that the wire rope used on the boom of the crane snapped causing the 140-foot boom to collapse and crush the victim.
 The victim had just started a family and had an infant son at the time of his wrongful death.

 D.A. v.
 Werd Construction

-The construction accident attorneys at Pfaff, Gill & Ports, Ltd. retained a top structural engineer to act as an expert witness and proved that the other trades on site were negligent and caused Mr. A's injuries.
+The construction accident attorneys at Pfaff, Gill & Ports, Ltd., retained a top structural engineer to act as an expert witness and proved that the other trades on the site were negligent and caused Mr. A’s injuries.
 Michael Gill settled the case for Mr. A shortly before trial.

 M.A. v.
 J.M.
 Corp.

-$600,000 settlement for a 46 year-old electrician who was working at a construction site when he tripped over some material left on the floor by employees of one of the other subcontractors.
+A settlement of $600,000 for a 46-year-old electrician who was working at a construction site when he tripped over some material left on the floor by employees of one of the other subcontractors.
 The resulting knee injury made it impossible for him to return to work as an electrician.
 The case was brought against the bricklayers who poorly placed the materials.
-The victim's employer was also convinced to waive their $250,000+ workers compensation lien.
+The victim’s employer was also convinced to waive their $250,000+ workers’ compensation lien.